 These charges will vary from one pension provider to another and be affected by the type of pension scheme you’re in and the size of your pension pot.

 Before you transfer money out of a pension though, check if your provider will charge exit fees and find out how much they’ll be.
-You should also be clear on any features or benefits you could be giving up when you transfer.
+You should also be clear on any features, benefits and guarantees you could be giving up if you transfer - these benefits can be very valuable.
 Again, check with your provider to understand what these are.

 Managing one pension is easier than looking after lots of pensions.
 Instead of getting statements from different providers at different times you’ll only receive one that details all of your pension savings.

-If you consolidate by transferring to a service like Retiready you’ll get access to a digital proposition that makes it quick and easy to look after your pension savings online.
+If you consolidate by transferring into your workplace pension, you’ll get access to a digital proposition that makes it quick and easy to look after your pension savings online.

 The best digital pensions offer a range of tools and calculators so you can understand how much you need to save to afford the lifestyle you’d like in later life.
 You can set targets to help you reach your goals and receive prompts and reminders to make sure you’re managing your pension savings effectively.

-By consolidating your pensions you might make it easier to shepherd your savings and give yourself a better understanding of exactly what you’ve got and exactly how much more you need.
+By consolidating your pensions you might make it easier to get an overall picture of your savings, giving you a better understanding of exactly what you’ve got and exactly how much more you'll need.

-Out of sight is out of mind and if you’ve got pension savings gathering dust in an old scheme then you’re probably not paying as much attention to their performance as you should.
+Out of sight is out of mind and if you’ve got pension savings gathering dust in an old workplace pension then you’re probably not paying as much attention to their performance as you should.